Conte-Ecology/visualizationMaps/README.md

 | 1	 | 2       | 1134.560392 | -1.900166667 |
 | 2  | 51	     | 750.073078	 | -2.083333333 |
 | 2	 | 52	     | 710.073078	 | -1.848       |
-Table 1: Event table example
+Table 1: Basic event table sample

-Each event table may have duplicates in the "id" column, but should have unique sections.
+Each combination of "id" and "section" column values shoud be unique within a table.
 This means that separate events tables are created for section markers and width markers.
 Width events have two tables, one for each side of the stream, typically denoted as postive and negative offsets.
 All events tables are saved into the `..tables/events/` directory within the project base directory